About the oscillatory possibilities of the dynamical systems: DYNAMICAL OSCILLATIONS IN A DETERMINISTIC WORLD

 By recalling that any (mathematically defined) autonomous dynamical system maintains untouched its structural organization during its time evolution, including of course the irreversible pathways towards the attractor, we can realize how the order/disorder scale normally associated with entropy has nothing to do with the structural organization degree of the system.
-Entropy can characterize the state of a dynamical system but not the system itself and there is no way to relate it to the evolutionary processes generating additional structural organization.
+This conventional notion of order is related to the amount of nonuniformity in the spatial distribution of the system physical contents and, while its value varies along the system time evolution, the structure of dynamical interrelations governing that evolution does not.
+In words, entropy can characterize the state of a dynamical system but not the system itself and there is no way to relate it to the structural organization of the system.
 This does not mean that the structural evolutionary processes cannot be subjected to restrictions arising from the second law, like to those surely arising from energy reasons and, more in general, from the physical laws governing the working of the dynamical interrelations.
 On the other hand, however, one could also ask if the applicability domain of the second law is general enough to embrace the structural organization and its evolutionary development.
-In fact, the question mostly concerning our analysis should be up to what extent the second law applies to the supposedly isolated system of the entire universe.
+In fact, the question mostly concerning our analysis should be to what extent the second law applies to the supposedly isolated system of the entire universe.